 13. Livestock Exhibitors are requested to park in the area of the south livestock gate on the outside of the fence reserved for

 14. All Open Class Livestock Exhibitors must complete and sign the Entry Form By August 23th, 2014: 4-Her's showing in open

 class must comply with this deadline. .

 15. All registration papers will be checked by the department superintendents.

 16. All Livestock exhibitors are to park in the designated livestock parking area.
-All livestock trailers are to be parked in the far
+All livestock trailers are to be parked in the far end

-them home.
+home.
 NO LIVESTOCK TRAILERS ARE TO BE PARKED IN THE LIVESTOCK PARKING AREA.

 17. All exhibitors are responsible for cleaning their stalls and pens before leaving on Sunday.

 18. Any Registered Breed with two or less animals will be shown in other registered breeds.